 The risk for CAD also increases with age.
-Based on age alone as a risk factor, men have a greater risk for the disease beginning at age 45, and women have a greater risk beginning at age 55.
+Based on age alone as a risk factor, men have a greater risk for the disease beginning at age 45 and women have a greater risk beginning at age 55.
 The risk for coronary artery disease is also higher if you have a family history of the disease.

 Diagnosing CAD requires a review of your medical history, a physical examination, and other medical testing.
 These tests include:

-Electrocardiogram: This test monitors electrical signals that travel through your heart.
-It helps your doctor determine whether you’ve had a heart attack.
+- Electrocardiogram: This test monitors electrical signals that travel through your heart.
+It may help your doctor determine whether you’ve had a heart attack.

-Echocardiogram: This imaging test uses sound waves to create a picture of your heart.
-The results of this test reveal whether your heart is functioning properly.
+- Echocardiogram: This imaging test uses ultrasound waves to create a picture of your heart.
+The results of this test reveal whether certain things in your heart are functioning properly.

-Stress test: This particular test measures the amount of blood flow to your heart during physical activity and while at rest.
-The test monitors your heart while you walk on a treadmill or ride a stationary bike.
+- Stress test: This particular test measures the stress on your heart during physical activity and while at rest.
+The test monitors your heart’s electrical activity while you walk on a treadmill or ride a stationary bike.
 Nuclear imaging may also be performed for a portion of this test.
 For those unable to perform physical exercise, certain medications can be used instead for stress testing.

-- Cardiac catheterization (left heart catheterization): During this procedure, your doctor injects a special dye into your cardiac arteries through a catheter inserted through your groin or arm.
-The dye helps create an image of your coronary arteries and identify any blockages.
+- Cardiac catheterization (left heart catheterization): During this procedure, your doctor injects a special dye into your coronary arteries through a catheter inserted through an artery in your groin or forearm.
+The dye helps enhance the radiographic image of your coronary arteries to identify any blockages.